AuburnFSAE/Harness-Schematics/README.md

 Harness-Schematics
 ==================
-These documents contain ASCII that can be opened with DipTrace to view the schematic for the wiring harness.
+These documents contain ASCII that can be imported into DipTrace to view the schematic for the wiring harness.